tomahawkins/outboard/README.md

 In a relatively small, light weight package, a tiller outboard motor makes up nearly an entire vehicle system including fuel delivery, carburetion, powerhead, exhaust, cooling, drive, transmission, traction, and steering.
-All that's left to make a complete boat is a hull and a fuel tank.
+All that's remaining for a complete boat is a hull and a fuel tank.

 In this course we'll be wrenching on the OMC Johnson/Evinrude 9.9 and 15 HP motors manufactured from 1974 to 1992.
-This motor is reliable, easy to work on, and parts are still readily available.
+This motor is reliable and easy to work on, with parts still readily available.
-It is light enough that two kids can lift it on to a motor stand or boat transom and yet has the power to pull an adult wakeboarder with a spotter in the boat.
+It is light enough that two kids can lift it on to a motor stand or boat transom and yet has the power to pull an adult wakeboarder (with driver and spotter in boat).
 Mounted on a lightweight hull, the 15 HP will achieve 22 knots, putting Lummi Island within 15 minutes and Orcas Island in under an hour.